trampgeek/moodle-qtype_coderunner/README.md

         cd <moodlehome>
         sudo php admin/tool/phpunit/cli/init.php

-You can then run the full test suite with a command like
+You can then run the full CodeRunner test suite with one of the following two commands, depending on which version of phpunit you're using:

         sudo -u apache vendor/bin/phpunit --verbose --testsuite="qtype_coderunner test suite"

+or

+        sudo -u apache vendor/bin/phpunit --verbose --testsuite="qtype_coderunner_testsuite"

 This will almost certainly show lots of skipped or failed tests relating to the various sandboxes and languages that you have not installed, e.g.